 Diamonds are typically known to be colourless, but most diamonds mined come with noticeable yellowish and brownish tints, and only a small percentage of them can be classified as colourless or near-colourless.
 Moreover, even stones with faint yellowish hues are rare to find.

-The D-to-Z colour scale is the industry standard for grading colourless diamonds where each letter represents a range of colour based on a diamond’s tone and saturation:
+The D-to-Z colour scale is the industry standard for grading colourless diamonds where each letter represents a range of colours based on a diamond’s tone and saturation:

 - D-E-F – colourless